Posts Tagged ‘George Alec Effinger’

 • Effinger, George Alec.
 Planet of the Apes 2: Escape To Tomorrow.
 Award, 1975.
 First edition paperback original, a Near Fine copy with light wear (and the usual age-darkening to pages).
 Inscribed to Fred by Effinger.

 • Effinger, George Alec.
 Planet of the Apes 3: Journey Into Terror.
 Award, 1975.
-First edition paperback original, a Fine- copy with very slight subbing (with usual age-darkening to pages).
+First edition paperback original, a Fine- copy with very slight rubbing (with usual age-darkening to pages).
 Inscribed to Fred by Effinger.

 • Effinger, George Alec.
 Planet of the Apes 4: Lord of the Apes.
 Award 1976.First edition paperback original, a Near Fine copy with light reading creases and wear (and the usual age-darkening to pages).
 Inscribed to Fred by Effinger.